What’s The Best Thing To Do With A Large Inheritance?

 Inherited IRA or retirement account

-If you inherit an IRA, 401(k), or other type of retirement account from a parent who passed away after 2019, you must take the inheritance in 10 years.
+If you inherit a traditional IRA, 401(k), or other types of tax advantaged retirement accounts from a parent who passed away after 2019, you must take the money in 10 years or less.
 (There are a few exceptions).
-The IRS is also proposing changes that would require beneficiaries to take annual withdrawals during the 10-year window though if enacted, changes wouldn’t apply until 2025.
+Depending on the age of the original owner, some beneficiaries also need to take annual withdrawals during the 10-year period starting in 2025.
 Although options are limited, there are some strategies to maximize the benefits of inheriting a retirement account from a non-spouse.

 Options after inheriting a retirement account from a parent

-• Consider doing an analysis to see if there’s a best year to accelerate distributions.
-Consider changes to state residency, scheduled tax rate increases in 2026, income changes, and other factors like college financial aid and Medicare premiums which use tax returns from two years ago.
+• Run an analysis to optimize distributions for income tax purposes.
+Consider changes to state residency, income changes, and other factors like college financial aid and Medicare premiums (which use tax returns from two years ago)

-• Prolong the benefits of tax-deferred growth as long as possible (all else equal)
+• Prolong the benefits of tax-deferred growth in a tax-deferred account as long as possible (all else equal)

 • Make a plan to reinvest the money in a brokerage account.
-Without making a deliberate plan to save the money from your inheritance, it’ll easily get spent on lifestyle expenses
+Without making a deliberate plan to save the money from your inheritance, it’s easy to spend it

 Options after inheriting a retirement from a spouse

-Spouses have a lot more flexibility when they’re the sole beneficiary.
+Spouses have a lot more flexibility when they’re the sole beneficiary of an inherited IRA or 401(k).
 While not an exhaustive list of options, for most spouses, these are some of the best things to do with an inherited IRA:

 • Spousal rollover